What is CTEM? A Guide to Continuous Threat Exposure Management

 Implementing CTEM successfully requires a structured approach:

-1. Assessment: Begin by evaluating your current security posture and identifying gaps that could be addressed.
+- Assessment: Begin by evaluating your current security posture.
+Identify gaps that could be addressed.

-3. Stakeholder Engagement: Secure buy-in from both technical teams and business leaders by demonstrating early wins and tangible security improvements.
+- Stakeholder Engagement: Secure buy-in from both technical teams and business leaders.
+Do this by demonstrating early wins and tangible security improvements.

-4. Phased Rollout: Expand your CTEM programme gradually, incorporating feedback and adapting to your organisation’s specific needs.
-During this phase, human analysts calibrate the system to understand your unique environment, reducing false positives and ensuring findings are relevant to your business context.
+- Phased Rollout: Expand your CTEM programme gradually.
+Incorporate feedback and adapt to your organisation’s specific needs.
+During this phase, human analysts calibrate the system to understand your unique environment.
+This reduces false positives and ensures findings are relevant to your business context.

-5. Integration: Connect CTEM with existing security tools and processes, including vulnerability management, threat intelligence and incident response.
+- Integration: Connect CTEM with existing security tools and processes.
+This includes vulnerability management, threat intelligence and incident response.

-Organisations typically see initial benefits within 4-6 weeks of implementation, with more substantial improvements after 3-6 months as the programme matures.
+Organisations typically see initial benefits within 4-6 weeks of implementation.
+More substantial improvements appear after 3-6 months as the programme matures.

 Looking Ahead